jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 ## Dataset

-      - game.tsv: contains all the texts to run the game.
+      - framework.py: contains the framework to run the game.

 ## Access and requirements